wime12/cmark-roff/README.md

 ##### Softbreaks and Linebreaks

   For soft breaks **cmark-roff** just writes the return character "\n".
-Linebreaks are realised by putting the native roff macro `.br` into the text.
+Linebreaks are realized by putting the native roff macro `.br` into the text.

 ##### Inline Code